kyma-project/rafter/cmd/uploader/README.md

-# Asset Upload Service
+# Uploader

 ## Overview

-The Asset Upload Service is an HTTP server used for hosting static files in Minio.
+The Uploader is an HTTP server used for hosting static files in Minio.
 It contains a simple HTTP endpoint which accepts `multipart/form-data` forms.
 It can upload files to the private and public system buckets so you can also use it for development purposes to host files, instead of relying on external providers.

 ## Prerequisites